kin-cunico/kin-cunico/README.md

 I love playing video games 🎮 and board games 🎲, travelling 🛩️, drawing 🖼️, and writing ✍️. <br>
-Devising something egregious is where you will most likely find me.

 <i>But just bear with me, I have this idea...</i>